Hit-and-run victim still in hospital, suspect appears in court for first time

-Police arrested the suspect Thursday, and his bond hearing was Friday morning.
+Police arrested a suspect Thursday, and his bond hearing was Friday morning.

 Through tearful testimony from the Durham family, we learned their son Blake Durham had just finished Marine Corps boot camp days ago.

-Their lawyer, Chris Pracht said, “He returned home to celebrate his graduation from basic training.”
+Their lawyer, Chris Pracht, said he had “returned home to celebrate his graduation from basic training.”

-Investigators say on Saturday in front of the Blind Horse Saloon, Durham was hit by a car while leaving a concert with his girlfriend.
+Investigators said Durham was hit by a car while leaving a concert at the Blind Horse Saloon with his girlfriend.

-Pracht said, “Tragically is seriously injured and of greater concern or of great concern the person who hit him left the scene.”
+“Tragically is seriously injured and of greater concern or of great concern the person who hit him left the scene,” Pracht said.

-Police say after searching for 5 days and receiving several CrimeStoppers tips, they arrested 21-year-old Kyle Williams Thursday.
+Police said after searching for five days and receiving several CrimeStoppers tips, they arrested 21-year-old Kyle Williams Thursday.

-Friday he appeared in court for the first time, receiving a $25,000 surety bond.
+He appeared in court for the first time Friday, receiving a $25,000 surety bond.

-The family says they want justice, but mainly they’re praying for him to heal.
+The family said they want justice, but mainly they’re praying for him to heal.

 “What’s so impressive about the Durham family is they’re a family of faith and they’re a family that extends prayers for everyone.
 This is a tragic, tragic situation and they extended their prayers for the Lord to heal their son and extended prayers for the defendant and his actions,” Pracht said.